Tips for successful renovation project:

 Description of Work

-Scope of work and details of material, if any drawings available refer to the drawing.
+Scope of work and details of material, if any drawings are available refer to the drawing.

 The Work does NOT include the following